kggold4/computer-science-B.Sc-materials/year 3/Software Engineering/README.md

 # Software Engineering Course Materials

-* See final project of this course at: https://github.com/LielBerniker/volunteer_application.git
+* See the [Final Project](https://github.com/LielBerniker/volentake.git) for this course.